Get

 2. Offer Snacks Between Meals

 It’s a good idea to offer snacks to your elderly cat between meals, but they need to be the right snacks.
-Healthy snacks can help to put weight on your cat.
-For example, try giving your cat bite-sized pieces of turkey or chicken between regular meals, as they are high in protein and healthy at the same time.
+Healthy snacks can help put weight on your cat.
+For example, ask your vet if it is okay to give your cat bite-sized pieces of turkey or chicken between regular meals, as they are high in protein and healthy at the same time.

 • NO MESS - The 360° tray on this cat food and water bowl set has a raised design to catch and...